 + How can I help?

 There are 2 main ways that you can help (though we are all ears for other help, too).
 1) Offer your hard-earned time to volunteer and support our efforts.
 Although we are unable to offer compensation at this point, we promise to foster a space of growth and belonging.
 Please reach out to email@example.com if you are interested in getting more involved.
 2) Contribute your hard-earned dollars.
-As we begin the process to become a US-based 501c3 non-profit, every little bit helps in delivering on our mission.
+Every little bit helps in delivering on our mission.

 + What do you mean by 'fiscal sponsorship'?